ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For example, one register may be writable only by the TEE, so the detached claims from the TEE will have TEE-level security.

-The data type for this type of submodule MUST be an array It contains two data items, an algorithm identifier and a byte string containing the digest.
+The data type for this type of submodule MUST be an array It contains two data items, a hash algorithm identifier and a byte string containing the digest.

-The algorithm identifier is always from the COSE Algorithm registry, {{IANA.COSE.Algorithms}}.
+The hash algorithm identifier is always from the COSE Algorithm registry, {{IANA.COSE.Algorithms}}.
 Either the integer or string identifier may be used.
-The algorithm identifier is never from the JOSE Algorithm registry.
+The hash algorithm identifier is never from the JOSE Algorithm registry.

 When decoding a CBOR format token, the detached digest type is distinguished from the other types by it being an array.
 In CBOR encoded tokens none of other submodule types are arrays.